Feathra/GAME/updated/Work Distribution Report.md

 * FastAPI server: Liza
 * Dummy_Agend: Meret - The red laser was introduced to simulate the dummy agent's vision.
 If an enemy crosses it, it is detected and shot down.
 * Mini_Map: Liza
-* Improve enemies, bullets, engine: Meret - Enemies should not be able to see and shoot through walls, world visualizer, game over, menu with game mode selection, score board
+* Improve enemies, bullets, engine: Meret - Enemies should not be able to see and shoot through walls, Growing number of enemies, world visualizer, game over, menu with game mode selection, score board
 * Collision of enemy: Liza